-On February 9, 1996, the Company acquired all of the outstanding shares of Setpoint for an aggregate purchase price of \$28,180,000 in cash and the assumption of certain expenses related to the acquisition.
-The purchase price is subject to certain downward adjustments based on the net worth of Setpoint as of December 31, 1995.
-Based on the tangible net worth identified in the audited consolidated balance sheet as of December 31, 1995, the purchase price could be adjusted downward by up to \$900,000.
+On February 9, 1996, the Company acquired all of the outstanding shares of Setpoint for an aggregate purchase price of \$27,780,000, after final adjustment, in cash and the assumption of certain expenses related to the acquisition.
+The purchase price was subject to certain downward adjustments based on the net worth of Setpoint as of December 31, 1995.
+In May 1996, this contingency was resolved resulting in a \$400,000 reduction of purchase price.
 Setpoint supplies on-line automation and information management software and services to companies in process manufacturing industries.

-This acquisition was accounted for as a purchase, and accordingly, the results of operations of Setpoint from February 9, 1996 forward are included in the Company's consolidated statements of operations.
-The portion of the purchase price allocated to in-process research and development was based on an independent appraisal.
-Such in-process research and development projects had not yet reached technological feasibility and had no alternative future use as of February 9, 1996.
+For financial statement purposes, this acquisition was accounted for as a purchase, and accordingly, the results of operations of Setpoint from February 9, 1996 forward are included in the Company's consolidated statements of operations.
+The fair market value of assets acquired and liabilities assumed was based on an independent appraisal.
+The portion of the purchase price allocated to in-process research and development represents projects that had not yet reached technological feasibility and had no alternative future use as of February 9, 1996.
 The purchase price was allocated to the fair value of assets acquired and liabilities assumed as follows (in thousands):